sabob/kudu/README.md

 			outro: // a function for performing animations when removing the View,
 			fx: // Specify weather effects and animations should be enabled or not, default is false,
 			viewFactory: // Provides a hook for creating views other than Ractive instances.
-See ViewFactory section below };
+See ViewFactory section below
+      debug: // specify debug mode, true or false.
+Default is true };
 ```